-Separation Mediator in Hamilton
+Separation Mediator in Guelph

 From Consult to Agreement – we provide the personalized expertise vital to a successful settlement.

 Property refers to all Assets and Liabilities accumulated during the marriage including the Matrimonial Home.
 The goal is to achieve an equitable division of all property and to maintain the financial health of both parties.